home-assistant/home-assistant.io/source/voice_control/s3_box_voice_assistant.markdown

 ---
-title: "ESP32-S3-BOX-3 voice assistant"
+title: "ESP32-S3-BOX voice assistant"
-product_name: ESP32-S3-BOX-3
+product_name: ESP32-S3-BOX
-device_name_entry: ESP32-S3-BOX-3
+device_name_entry: ESP32-S3-BOX
 config_link: /voice_control/s3_box_voice_assistant/#to-delete-the-configuration-from-esphome
 ---

-This tutorial will guide you to turn an ESP32-S3-BOX-3 into a Home Assistant voice assistant.
+This tutorial will guide you to turn an ESP32-S3-BOX, ESP32-S3-BOX-3, or an ESP32-S3-BOX-Light into a Home Assistant voice assistant.
+Note, the term ESP32-S3-BOX is used to refer to any of the 3 product variants.

 <lite-youtube videoid="erf7HqTwCGs" videotitle="Okay Nabu!
 Open-source voice assistant running on an Espressif ESP32-S3-Box
 "></lite-youtube>